halayasar/retouch_practical_work/README.md

 #### Utils folder
 ##### Base, losses.py, metrics.py
 The metrics.py script in the segmentation_models library implements various evaluation metrics commonly used in image segmentation tasks.
 The metrics include Intersection over Union (IoU), Dice coefficient, Precision, Recall, F1 score, and Average Precision.
 These metrics can be used to measure the accuracy and performance of segmentation models.
-The metrics chosen in this script is the IOU Score and FScore (Dice coefficient).
-The IoU and Dice coefficient measure the overlap between the predicted and ground truth segmentation masks.
-Additionally, the metrics support multiple classes and can be used for both binary and multi-class segmentation tasks.

 ##### custom_nuts.py
 The script consists of two functions: "sample_oct_patch_centers" and "sample_patches_entropy_mask". "sample_oct_patch_centers" takes as input a binary image roimask, a patch shape pshape, the number of positive samples to extract npos, and values to indicate a positive and a negative label, pos and neg respectively.
 It returns a list of coordinates for npos positive patches that are sampled randomly from roimask.